 While assessing what constitutes a dictator, one has to determine the conditions by which a leader is considered one.
 Dictatorship is defined as having total power over a country, but in a historical sense, the term needs to be explained.

-Dictatorships should be defined by singular rule, thus excluding military juntas or any form of oligarchies.
+Dictatorships should be defined by singular rule, thus excluding military juntas or any form of oligarchy.
 They must be formed by abusing the rule of law, excluding monarchs and despots.
 Lastly, tyrannical dictatorships must wield absolute power.
-This is effected by command of a nation's military, political, and industrial capabilities.
+This is affected by the command of a nation's military, political, and industrial capabilities.

 With dictatorship defined, one can find four main causes of its rise.
 First, a sizeable portion of the state's population must be disenfranchised to form the bulk of the dictator's support.
 Second, a dictator always finds an enemy within the state to blame for the state's problems.
-Third, they will find an enemy outside of the state to manipulate as a threat to the state.
-Lastly, for a dictator to rise the political body of the state must have become unable or unwilling to attend to the needs of the population.
+Third, they will find an enemy outside the state to manipulate as a threat to the state.
+Lastly, for a dictator to rise, the political body of the state must have become unable or unwilling to attend to the population's needs.

 In 1762 Jean-Jacques Rousseau released The Social Contract, a book intended to explain the nature of political organization.
 The idea is that people give up a certain measure of freedom to cooperate for the betterment of society overall.
 Political philosophy throughout the Modern Era worked to understand and explain the necessity of government being a legitimate expression of the will of the people governed.
 Dictators exploit this concept by agitating parts of the population who find themselves, rightfully or not, unable to express their will.

-When Caesar seized power the Roman world was reeling from a series of disasters.
-Civil War had become common as a result of the expansion of Roman provinces.
-Many people living within the Roman Empire were not Roman citizens, including many people in Italy who had fought for the Roman Legions, Caesar's Gallic Wars also produced a massive influx of slaves, which combined to form the latifundia, a series of large inherited estates that were worked by slaves.
-This created a class of people who could neither vote, nor find meaningful work, leading to many being placed on the public dole.
-Caesar's offer of reforms and bringing work back to Romans gave him a great deal of public support.
+When Caesar seized power, the Roman world was reeling from a series of disasters.
+Civil War had become common due to the expansion of Roman provinces.
+Many people living within the Roman Empire were not Roman citizens, including those in Italy who had fought for the Roman Legions.
+Caesar's Gallic Wars also produced a massive influx of slaves, which combined to form the latifundia, a series of large inherited estates that slaves worked.
+This created a class of people who could neither vote nor find meaningful work, placing many on the public dole.
+Caesar's offer of reforms and bringing work back to Romans gave him great public support.

 Napoleon likewise came to power on the heels of a massive social uprising.
 France was governed by and for one percent of the population, which was beginning to benefit from new agricultural methodology.
-With a growing middle class that was rich, but politically ignored and a lower class that was increasingly losing their traditional homes and way of life, Napoleon was able to benefit from a public revolution.
+With a growing middle class that was rich but politically ignored and a lower class that was increasingly losing their traditional homes and way of life, Napoleon benefited from a public revolution.

 Hitler, in turn, came to a population that was able to remember life from a better time.
-Before World War I the German Empire was a growing political unit that dominated continental Europe.
-After losing the war and the Great Depression spread around the world, German people were unemployed, hungry, and felt ignored by the political elite who were making economic policy.
+Before World War I, the German Empire was a growing political unit that dominated continental Europe.
+After losing the war and the worldwide spread of the Great Depression, German people were unemployed, hungry, and felt ignored by the political elite who were making economic policy.

 Dictators use perceived internal enemies to bolster their cause.
 Minority groups bear the brunt of the trouble for this perception.
 By pointing out an internal enemy, the dictator is able to turn the people against his political opposition.
 Those that support the opposition are therefore cast as enemies of the state.